ribru17/ts_query_ls/README.md

 A map of predicate names (sans `#` and `?`) to parameter specifications.

-Parameters can be one or both of two types (a capture or a string), and can be required, optional, or "varargs" (there can be zero-to-many of them).
-Optional parameters cannot be followed by required parameters, and a varargs parameter may only appear once, as the last parameter.
+Parameters can be one or both of two types (a capture or a string), and can be required, optional, or "variadic" (there can be zero-to-many of them).
+Optional parameters cannot be followed by required parameters, and a variadic parameter may only appear once, as the last parameter.

 ```json